 Adapted from a recipe by Alton Brown

+Coho salmon is in season in the summer.
 The flesh of the Coho salmon is light pink and has a very delicate flavor.
-They are considered by some to be the best salmon for the grill because of their mild flavor and firm texture, and excellent for sautéing, frying or poaching.
+Coho is considered by some to be the best salmon for the grill because of its mild flavor and firm texture.
+It is also excellent for sautéing, frying or poaching.
 The wonderful flavor of this fish only requires a little salt, pepper and olive oil.

 2 (6-ounce) Coho salmon fillets